-Definition 2: A RAP covers a traffic flow, if this RAP is placed at an intersection that includes this traffic flow.
+Definition 2: An RAP covers a traffic flow, if this RAP is placed at an intersection that includes this traffic flow.

-If a traffic flow is included by multiple intersections, then placing a RAP at any of these intersections can cover this traffic flow.
-If a traffic flow is covered by one RAP, then using more RAPs to cover this traffic flow does not attract more drivers to the shop as potential customers.
-This is because these RAPs bring identical detour probabilities for that traffic flow, under the threshold utility function (redundant advertisements do not bring extra shopping interest for the human).
+If a traffic flow is included by multiple intersections, then placing an RAP at any of these intersections can cover this traffic flow.
+If a traffic flow is covered by one RAP, then using more RAPs to cover this traffic flow does not attract more drivers to the shop as potential customers (redundant advertisements do not bring additional shopping incentives).

-It turns out that our RAP placement problem with the threshold utility function is essentially a weighted maximum coverage problem [17], which is an NP-hard problem, as follows.
+It turns out that our RAP placement problem with the threshold utility function is essentially a weighted maximum coverage problem [15], which is an NP-hard problem, as follows.
 First, there are some sets defined over a domain of elements associated with weights.
 The goal of the weighted maximum coverage problem is to select k sets, such that the total weight of elements within the selected sets is maximized.
 In our problem, the elements correspond to the traffic flows, and the sets correspond to the intersections.
-The weight of a traffic flow is its number of expected drivers that detour to the shop $(f(d{i,j}) \cdot T{i,j})$, if this traffic flow is covered.
-The selection of a set corresponds to the placement of a RAP.
+The weight of a traffic flow is its number of expected drivers that detour to the shop, if this traffic flow is covered.
+The selection of a set corresponds to the placement of an RAP.

-Fig. 4.
+Figure 4.
 An example of the RAP placement (k = 2 and D = 6).